Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Abstract

 \section{Abstract}

-We classify phases of one-dimensional matrix-product states (MPS) under symmetric circuits augmented with symmetric measurements and feedforward.
-Building on the framework introduced in ~\href{https://doi.org/10.1103/PhysRevB.111.115110}{Gunn~\textit{et al.},~Phys.~Rev.~B~\textbf{111},~115110~(2025)}, we extend the analysis from abelian and class-2 nilpotent groups to \emph{all} finite nilpotent groups.
-For any such symmetry group $G$, we construct explicit protocols composed of $G$-symmetric circuits and measurements with feedforward that transform symmetry-protected topological (SPT) states into the trivial phase and vice versa using a finite number of measurement rounds determined by the nilpotency class of $G$.
-Although these transformations are approximate, we prove that their success probability converges to unity in the thermodynamic limit, establishing asymptotically deterministic equivalence.
-Consequently, all SPT phases protected by finite nilpotent groups collapse to a single phase once symmetric measurements and feedforward are allowed.
-We further show that the same holds for non-normal MPS with long-range correlations, including GHZ-type states.
-The central technical ingredient is a hierarchical structure of irreducible representations of nilpotent groups, which enables a recursive reduction of non-abelian components to abelian ones.
-Our results demonstrate that symmetric measurements lead to a complete collapse of both symmetry-protected and non-normal MPS phases for all finite nilpotent symmetry groups.
+We study phases of one-dimensional matrix-product states (MPS) when transformations are restricted to symmetric local circuits supplemented with symmetric measurements and feedforward ($G$-CMF).
+Building on the framework introduced in~\href{https://doi.org/10.1103/PhysRevB.111.115110}{Gunn~\textit{et al.},~Phys.~Rev.~B~\textbf{111},~115110~(2025)}, we extend the analysis to all finite nilpotent groups for which we obtain a complete classification of $G$-CMF phases.
+We construct explicit symmetry‑respecting protocols that map any symmetry-protected topological (SPT) or non-normal (GHZ‑type) MPS to the trivial phase---and vice versa---with success probability approaching one in the thermodynamic limit.
+The key technical ingredient is a finite hierarchical structure of irreducible representations of nilpotent groups, which enables successive rounds of symmetric measurements to systematically reduce non‑abelian components to abelian ones.
+Our results demonstrate that allowing symmetric measurements and feedforward fundamentally simplifies the phase structure of 1D systems with nilpotent symmetries: all SPT and non-normal MPS phases collapse into a single asymptotically equivalent phase under $G$-CMF transformations.